King Django: Version City

-In 1997 Django assembled the Version City recording studio which rapidly became the hub of the NYC ska and reggae scene.
+In 1997 Django assembled the Version City recording studio which rapidly became the hub of the New York ska and reggae scene.
 The popular Version City Party was started that same year at Coney Island High on St. Mark's Place in Manhattan's East Village.
-In 2000 the studio was moved to New Brunswick, NJ where Django continues his engineering and production work for a wide roster of international clients.
+In 2000 the studio was moved to New Brunswick, New Jersey, where Django continues his engineering and production work for a wide roster of international clients.

-In August 2006 after several years of floating to different venues, most notably SEHO in the Lower East Side, the Version City Party was resurrected as a monthly at the Knitting Factory in New York City, on the first Saturday of every month.
+In August 2006 after several years of floating to different venues, most notably SEHO on the Lower East Side, the Version City Party was resurrected as a monthly at the Knitting Factory in New York City, on the first Saturday of every month.

 Echo Mix Wave Tour

 In late 2011, Django was a headlining performer on the month-long “Echo Mix” tour along with Konrad Kuechenmeister (Berlin, Germany) and Brian Hill of Regatta 69.
 In June of the same year, Django set out alone for Florida, performing a string of shows with several different backing bands.
 In 2012 Django celebrated the 20th anniversary of his independent label Stubborn Records, as well as the 5th anniversary of his Version City label based in Kingston, Jamaica.